jbhinky/theophilus.io/docs/pseudocode-fragments/memory-architecture/prediction_to_memory_comparator.md

 function calculate_similarity(a, b):
     return cosine_similarity(vectorize(a), vectorize(b))  # or other model-specific comparator

-🔄 UDC Stage Mapping
+🔄 UDC Stage Mapping – prediction_to_memory_comparator.py

-UDC Stage

-Description

-Pseudocode Action

-Stage 6

-Prediction validation

-compare_to_current_input()
+Stage 7 – Delay Validation

+Ensures that enough time has passed between prediction and actual input for conscious evaluation.

+Stage 8 – Prediction Evaluation Begins

+Compares predicted output against real input to assess prediction accuracy.

-Stage 9
+Stage 9 – Memory-Prediction Match Calculation

-Drift tolerance

-evaluate_prediction_drift()

-Stage 13

-Echo confirmation

-optional for recursive validation

-Stage 20

-Memory-Prediction Sync

-returns True if matched
+Measures how closely the prediction aligns with the memory-stored version of the stimulus.

+Stage 14 – Anticipatory Selfhood Formation

+Valid predictions contribute to the proto-self identity modeling process.

+Stage 19 – Ethical Mismatch Handling

+If mismatches exceed a threshold, this triggers an ethics check before identity recursion continues.

+Stage 21 – Identity Recursion Readiness

+A successful comparison confirms that the data is eligible for recursive identity validation.

 📊 Evaluation Principles